jkfran/jkfran.com/_posts/2022-04-29-pipewire-airpods-ubuntu-jammy-jellyfish-22.04.md

 image: https://user-images.githubusercontent.com/6353928/166063808-49214484-38ec-4d42-8e92-45c45a1b5a38.png
 ---

-I had some pain after doing a fresh install of Ubuntu 22.04 with my AirPods.
-So I will share my system configuration, including how to switch from ALSA to PipeWire.
+I had some trouble after doing a fresh install of Ubuntu 22.04 with my AirPods.
+So I will share my system configuration, and part of it includes switching from ALSA to PipeWire.

 # What is PipeWire